-The Colony of Mercy program is a two-phase program consisting of a residential phase, which is a minimum of 120-days, and an 8-month, non-residential aftercare phase in which the man partners with his local church for counseling, mentoring, and encouragement.
+The Colony of Mercy program is a two-phase program consisting of a residential phase, which is a minimum of 120-days (with an optional extension consisting of a minimum 3 month Discipleship Program) and an 8-month, non-residential aftercare phase in which the man partners with his local church for counseling, mentoring, and encouragement.
 Together they complete a one-year program.

 the goal is spiritual transformation which results in freedom from the bondage of addiction.